-Police probe inspector over alleged misconduct
+Police probe Inspector over alleged misconduct

 By Mathew Johnson

-The Force Criminal Investigation Department (FCID) Annex, Alagbon, Ikoyi, Lagos, has commenced an investigation into allegations of extortion, intimidation, and unprofessional conduct levelled against one of its officers by a Lagos-based couple, Mr and Mrs Chidi Mitchell Onyiah.
+The Force Criminal Investigation Department,FCID Annex, Alagbon, Ikoyi, Lagos, has commenced investigation into allegations of extortion, intimidation, and unprofessional conduct leveled against one of its officers by a Lagos-based couple, Mr. and Mrs. Chidi Mitchell Onyiah.

 The development followed a petition to the Inspector-General of Police, Kayode Egbetokun, by the couple through their lawyer, Savn Daniel of Otung, Okoh and Co.
 Chambers.
-In the petition, the couple narrated how their ordeal began in July 2023 after purchasing a property at 2 Salami Street, Olodi-Apapa, Lagos, from one Mr Sulaiman Ojora, a transaction they said was duly documented and recorded on video, with all parties signing a deed of assignment.
+In the petition, the couple narrated how their ordeal began in July 2023 after purchasing a property at 2, Salami Street, Olodi-Apapa, Lagos, from one Mr. Ojora , a transaction they said was duly documented and recorded on video, with all parties signing a deed of assignment.

 According to them, trouble started shortly after the sale when a politician reportedly showed interest in the same property.
 Although they claimed that the purchase was facilitated by an accredited agent and witnessed by other parties, they added that they began receiving threats contesting their ownership.
 The matter was later reported to the FCID Annex, where an officer was assigned to handle the case.